team-pltb/pltb/README.md

 - `-r/--rseed <value>` *optional* random seed for model evaluation phase.
 Affects the starting tree on which model optimizations are applied.
   - default = 0x12345
 - `-c/--config` *optional* flag instructing the program configuration to be printed before starting execution of the main program
 - `-p/--progress` *optional* flag instructing the program to show a progress bar in model evaluation phase.
   - only activatable when using MPI parallelization
 - `-g/--with-gtr` *optional* flag instructing the program to additionally conduct a tree search with the GTR-model

 ### MPI
-The model evaluation phase comes with a MPI Master/Worker parallelization.
+The model evaluation phase comes with an MPI Master/Worker parallelization.
 Running it with `mpirun -np <#processes> ./pltb.out args...` will lead to the execution with one master process and `#processes - 1` worker processes.
-As the pthread parallelization uses thread-to-core-pinning it is recommend to choose `1 + (#processes - 1) * #npthreads` lower or equal the amount of cores available.
+As the pthread parallelization uses thread-to-core-pinning it is recommended to choose `1 + (#processes - 1) * #npthreads` lower or equal the amount of cores available.

 ## Evaluation